what families are saying:

 that can begin or improve at any age!

-For students local to the NH Seacoast, in-person lessons will resume Fall 2021.
+For students local to the NH Seacoast, limited in-person slots are available in Exeter and Kittery.

 While the process and specific goals will look a bit different for each student, here are